 a.
 100 feet from the rear lot line of any parcel in any of the Residential or Hamlet zoning districts, b.
-50 feet from the rear lot line of any parcel in any of the Rural Residential zoning districts, or c.
-10 feet from any other rear lot line.4.
-Accessory buildings not housing livestock must be at least 10 feet from any rear lot line.
+50 feet from the rear lot line of any parcel in any of the Rural Residential zoning districts, or

+4. Accessory buildings not housing livestock must be at least 10 feet from any rear lot line.